Students reflect on Bdote seminar at Fort SnellingPosted by Brooke Sheehy (10) and Lillie Westbrook (12) on 5/1/2017

 That same evening, I googled "mWater," and found their website.
 I filled out a contact form, and wondered if anyone would actually read it.
 It was a bit of a shot in the dark.
 Yet to my excitement, and a bit of surprise, I soon heard back from Annie Feighery (mWater's CEO) and Clayton Grassick (mWater's CTO).
 They had actually been looking into adding the iOS platform, and they were willing to let me make the necessary adaptations.

 I'm really grateful to the people at mWater for letting me do a project like this, and I’m looking forward to future opportunities to make a difference.

-Melissa Seeley champions school recycling programPosted by EPS Communications at 12/6/2016
+Melissa Seeley champions school recycling programPosted by EPS Communications on 12/6/2016

 In a short amount of time, Melissa Seeley has become a familiar face in the lunchrooms at Edina elementary schools.
 She is technically a Lunch Room Supervisor, but hers is a new position that is entirely focused on educating students and staff about proper recycling practices.
 The part-time position is paid for by a school recycling grant from Hennepin County.

 This is not Seeley’s first gig at the school recycling centers.
 In 2007, she and two other parents joined forces to start the district’s recycling program.
 At that time, recycling bins were few and far between in the district.
 The group worked with district custodians to outfit all of the lunchrooms with bins and then they stationed themselves at the trash and recycling areas of school lunchrooms to give hands-on guidance to help students learn.
 Now she is back on duty.